 The 2005 Vinifera 100% Cabernet Sauvignon was sourced from two of the best appellations in the heart of Napa’s Cabernet Sauvignon country, Oakville and Rutherford.
 Tuck spent over 2.5 years searching for vineyard sites that met his exacting specifications.
 Cabernet Sauvignon from these two appellations often illicit sticker shock when seeing the prices.
 Not so with Vinifera – it is reasonably priced and for a number of years was their most produced wine.
 Similar to the other wines produced by 75 Wine Company, the core focus of this particular wine is to deliver a quality product at a reasonable price.
 This wine clearly does that.
 It is an excellent food wine showing bright fruit and lively acidity.
 Its balance is the key to pairing with food – not one component dominates.
 The nose is elegant and refined leading to a palate bursting with red cherry and red currant flavors.
 Structurally this wine is also in balance; the finish is harmonious and long lasting.

-Tuck Beckstoffer’s wines have fairly good distribution nationally and are currently found in about 40 states.
-In addition they are available in select parts of Canada and Asia.
-Locally you can sometimes find select wines & vintages at Cal Mart in Calistoga.
-For their portfolio of wines or to schedule an appointment at their estate, visit: www.amuletestate.com
+Select wines are available in parts of Canada and Asia.
+For their portfolio of wines or to schedule an appointment at the Amulet estate, visit: www.amuletestate.com